MattMckenzy/hydro-ottawa-helper/README.md

 ## Features

-Super simple self-hosted Hydro Ottawa TOU rate API!
+Super simple self-hosted Hydro Ottawa TOU rate and cost API...

 Simply sumbit a GET request at /rate and receive the current rate!

+You can also submit a GET request at /cost and receive a total cost including charges and HST!

-Can also pass in a dateTime query string to fetch the rate for any near date and time.
+Both endpoints can also receive a dateTime query string to fetch the rate or total cost for any near date and time.
+Keep in mind that total cost is always calculated with current charges and HST.

 ## Requirements